Sherwin Williams 11 Best Tan Paint Colors

 WHAT COLORS GO WITH TAN PAINT COLORS?

-- warm white paint colors, like Sherwin Williams Alabaster – great for trims and cabinets
+- Warm white paint colors, like Sherwin Williams Alabaster and Greek Villa are great for trims and cabinets.

-- medium and dark greiges with noticeable green undertones, similar to Sherwin Williams Porpoise & Urbane Bronze
+- Medium and dark greiges with noticeable green undertones, similar to Sherwin Williams Porpoise & Anonymous & the previously mentioned, Urbane Bronze.

 READ MORE